Ever wonder why certain semi-trailers are used for specific purposes? You’ll find answers in this article.

 There are many benefits to using a lowboy trailer for your shipping.
 First, lowboy trailers offer shippers the opportunity to ship with extended height limits.
 Due to their lowered decks, lowboy trailers can haul items up to 14 feet tall.
 Other trailers cannot reach this feat.

 In addition to the advantage of hauling taller items, lowboy semi-trailers also provide their cargo with more stability thanks to their lowered decks.
 This ensures a less rugged trip and an overall safer ride.
-Lowboy trailers also offer an added level of safety as cargo is easily loaded and unloaded due to their conveniently low decks, making it less likely an accident occurs while hauling heavy loads.
+Lowboy trailers also offer an added level of safety as cargo is easily loaded and unloaded due to their conveniently low decks, making it less likely for an accident to occur while hauling heavy loads.

 Different Types of Lowboy Semi-Trailers

-Fixed Gooseneck Lowboy – Fixed gooseneck lowboys are some of the most versatile semi-trailers on the market thanks to their adjustable gooseneck.
+Fixed Gooseneck Lowboy – Fixed gooseneck lowboys are some of the most versatile semi-trailers on the market, thanks to their adjustable gooseneck.
 This flexibility allows for easier loading and unloading of equipment.

 Though their primary usage is for hauling heavy equipment, such as construction machinery or agricultural equipment, they can also haul vehicles or other large loads.
 If you need a trailer that can handle a heavy load and is built to last, a fixed gooseneck lowboy is an excellent choice.